pypa/build/docs/installation.rst

 You can download a tarball_ from Github, checkout the latest `git tag`_ or fetch the artifacts from `project page`_ on PyPI.

+The recommended way is to checkout the git tags, as they are PGP signed with one of the following keys:

+- |3DCE51D60930EBA47858BA4146F633CBB0EB4BF2|_ *(Filipe Laíns)*

 ``build`` may also be installed via `pip`_ or an equivalent:

 .. code-block:: sh